 Sue has been a writer since she was first given a pencil.
 She has a Doctorate in Mathematics Education and has worked as a teacher, university lecturer and private education consultant.
 Sue has written both teacher reference and textbooks and for a number of years she edited the quarterly Victorian Mathematics Association journal for teachers.

 Currently she develops and delivers financial literacy workshops to remote indigenous communities and disadvantaged groups in Australia, New Zealand and the Pacific Regions.

 Sue is passionate about writing, and her poetry, articles and short stories have appeared in various anthologies and periodicals.
-Her memoir, ‘All the Days After’ (2017) describes Sue’s struggle to rebuild her life after the loss of her partner and their cottage in the 2009 Victorian Black Saturday bushfires.
-Her second memoir is awaiting publication and she is working on her third.
+Her memoir, ‘All the Days After’ (2017) describes Sue’s struggle to rebuild her life after the loss of her partner Barry and their cottage in the 2009 Victorian Black Saturday bushfires.
+Her second memoir ‘Waldene – Love in the Shadows’ describes the slow-building love between Sue and Barry from their first meeting until Barry’s death.
 Sue belongs to three different writing groups and regularly delivers writing workshops and author talks.

 Fire Nelson Australia (1999) children’s storybook (one of a larger series)